 Online platforms provide access to a range of tutorials and workshops tailored to various dance styles and skill levels.
 These resources enable dancers to learn at their own pace and explore other styles or techniques that might not be available locally in the course of their training.

-Online dance tutorials provide access to various teaching styles and techniques, making it easier for dancers to find resources that match their learning preferences.
+Online dance tutorials provide access to a diverse range of teaching styles and techniques, allowing dancers to find resources that cater to their individual learning preferences.
 This flexibility and variety of learning opportunities available on digital platforms are transforming dance education, making it more accessible and comprehensive.

 Resume